 Overseas patients are also required to comply with the ART Act 2008.
 Please contact the Patient Services Administrators on +61 3 9473 4444 to discuss your specific requirements.

 - Express your concern

 At Melbourne IVF, we continue to express to the Victorian government our opposition to the ART legislation Criminal (Police) Record Check and Child Protection Order Check requirements.
 We also encourage patients and their families to contact their local member for parliament to express their concerns and personal experiences.
 You may also consider contacting ACCESS, the national infertility network that campaigns for the rights of patients undergoing treatment in Victoria.

-If you have concerns about information on your Criminal (Police) Record Check or Child Protection Order Check, and you want to discuss how this may affect your ability to begin ART treatment, please contact our Counsellor Manager, Marianne, on 03 9473 4444.
+If you have concerns about information on your Criminal (Police) Record Check or Child Protection Order Check, and you want to discuss how this may affect your ability to begin ART treatment, please contact our Counsellor Manager, Amy Stevens, on 03 9473 4444.
 To understand the application process of these checks you can download our Process for CR and CPOC document below.

 If you have any other questions about the ART legislation, or need assistance applying for the required checks, please contact the Patient Services Administrators on 03 9473 4444.

 If you want to read a copy of the legislation, you can download it from the Victorian Government website at ART Act 2008.

 If you are considering applying for exemption, you will need to apply to the Patient Review Panel established under the ART Act 2008.